12tqian/12tqian.github.io/src/app/projects/projects/battlecode.md

 image: battlecode.png
 ---

 I participated in Battlecode 2020 with friends from high school in a team called the "blair blezers".
 Our bot was at some point called altruistic for helping out the opponent.
+We made it to the semifinals of the high school bracket.

 **Links: [GitHub](https://github.com/GabrielDWu/blezers-battlecode2020), [Livestream](https://www.youtube.com/watch?v=pV24Pqji0Is)**